Environmental science and geography students looking at a globe in a laboratory.

 What is Environmental Sciences Unlocked?

-Environmental Sciences Unlocked is a five-day, non-residential course for Year 10 students with an interest in environmental sciences or related subjects (like geography, geology, meteorology, oceanology etc).
+Environmental Sciences Unlocked is a five-day, non-residential course for Year 10 students with an interest in environmental sciences - the study of how our planet works and how we can protect it by exploring the natural world, understanding human impacts, and finding solutions to global challenges.
 You'll spend a week in summer 2026 working with UEA academics, gaining practical lab experience and expanding your environmental and scientific knowledge.
 The best part?
 It's all completely free.

 Environmental Sciences Unlocked is open to Year 10 students attending state-funded schools in Norfolk and North East Suffolk (additional eligibility criteria apply).
 Activities are pitched at GCSE grade 4 level.